megaptera-helvetiae/DusyBasin/README.md

 # _Rana sierrae_ at Dusy Basin

-This is a project I have been working on with Kathleen Matthews, Zack Steel, Stehpanie Carlson, and Sébastien Nusslé while I was in Stephanie Carlson’s lab https://nature.berkeley.edu/carlsonlab/.
+This is a project I have been working on with Kathleen Matthews, Zack Steel, Stephanie Carlson, and Sébastien Nusslé while I was in Stephanie Carlson’s lab https://nature.berkeley.edu/carlsonlab/.
 Kathleen had gone out every summer for many years to count yellow legged frogs at Dusy Basin in Kings Canyon National Park (*Rana sierra*, the Sierra Nevada yellow-legged frog).
 We compiled counts from 1997-2012.
 Volunteers went out at least three times a year (July, August, September) and counted frogs at their various life-stages.
 We analyzed this dataset as a collaborative effort.

 # Abstract: